 This area leads the development and coordination of policy in climate change adaptation and mitigation, climate risk management, disaster risk reduction (DRR) and disaster recovery.
 The Cluster specifically incorporates risk as a key element of strategies to pursue sustainable development, anticipate conflict and crises and strengthen resilience.

 HIV, Health and Development

 This team, of which the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM) Partnership Team is a part, provides policy and programme support to UNDP Country Offices, UN Joint Teams on AIDS, the African Union Commission, the New Partnership for Africa’s Development, Regional Economic Communities, the African Development Bank, Regional Civil Society organisations and other regional institutions.

 Under this cross-cutting area, the team prioritizes gender mainstreaming as the main strategy to achieve gender equality and women´s empowerment.
 It also supports governments through gender-specific targeted interventions.
-In addition it supports intergovernmental and regional processes on meeting gender targets, while providing policy and programme support on women’s political and economic empowerment, and engagement in peace and security.
+In addition, it supports intergovernmental and regional processes on meeting gender targets while providing policy and programme support on women’s political and economic empowerment and engagement in peace and security.

-This cross-cutting area underpins all programmatic work, to strengthen programme effectiveness and development effectiveness.
-Working towards deepening UNDP’s and the international community’s understanding of what works and what does not work in effecting development change at country level in UNDP’s programme priority areas, and how this understanding can drive knowledge creation and dissemination, innovation and scaling up, and more productive partnerships.
+This cross-cutting area underpins all programmatic work to strengthen programme effectiveness and development effectiveness.
+Working towards deepening UNDP’s and the international community’s understanding of what works and what does not work in effecting development change at the country level in UNDP’s programme priority areas, and how this understanding can drive knowledge creation and dissemination, innovation and scaling up, and more productive partnerships.

-To relay the impact of UNDP’s programmes to partners, public and the media, the Regional Centre provides advisory support for effective communications, advocacy and partnership building.
+To relay the impact of UNDP’s programmes to partners, the public and the media, the Regional Centre provides advisory support for effective communications, advocacy and partnership building.